Our offices will be closed from December 24, 2025, through January 4, 2026.

 You can provide one of the following documents to attest to your French language skills:

-If you don’t meet any of these conditions, you’ll need to pass the Office québécois de la langue française (OQLF) French exam, a test that evaluates your oral and written skills.
+If you don’t meet any of the conditions listed above, you’ll need to pass the Office québécois de la langue française (OQLF) French exam, a test that evaluates your oral and written skills.

-This permit is valid for one year and may be renewed up to three times over a 48-month period, subject to compliance with OQLF renewal conditions and payment of applicable fees.
+This type of permit is valid for one year and may be renewed up to three times over a 48-month period, subject to compliance with OQLF renewal conditions and payment of applicable fees.

 Temporary permit holders must take the OQLF exam at least once a year.
 Passing the exam certifies that the language requirements have been met.
 In the event of failure, the temporary permit may be renewed at the discretion of the OQLF.